IbrahimExe/PalmStation/README.md

 ## How it works

 * The system uses **MediaPipe Hands** to extract **21 hand landmarks** per detected hand (x,y normalized coordinates).
 These landmarks are used directly for heuristic rules (finger extended / folded) or flattened into a feature vector for training a small classifier ([RandomForest by default](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html)).
-* Gesture smoothing uses an **exponential moving average (EMA)** on angles and short voting buffers to avoid flicker and accidental flips, this was done to mainly allow players to use thier thumbs to navigate smoother as well.
+* Gesture smoothing uses an **exponential moving average (EMA)** on angles and short voting buffers to avoid flicker and accidental flips, this was done to mainly allow players to use their thumbs to navigate smoother as well.
 * The RPS game implements a stable‑hold confirmation (player must hold the same pose for a short duration) and a visible result + countdown flow to prioritize the user experience.

 ## Model information